mirceaulinic/mirceaulinic.github.io/_posts/2016-12-01-configuration-management-with-salt-and-napalm.md

 ### Advanced templating

-Yet another benefit of Salt is that you can use inside the template the output of all [execution modules](https://docs.saltstack.com/en/develop/ref/modules/all/index.html).
-As one can easily notice, there are hundreds available.
+Yet another benefit of Salt is that you can use inside the template the output of any of the available [execution modules](https://docs.saltstack.com/en/develop/ref/modules/all/index.html).
+As one can easily notice, there are hundreds.
 You can for example extract some information very easily using the [postgres module](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.postgres.html#salt.modules.postgres.psql_query) from a Postgres databse and based on that generate the config etc. The possibilities are literally unlimited!

 Inside the template, the result of the query execution is one single line: